julienloizelet/ddev-playwright/README.md

 ```

-You could also edit the value directly in the `docker-compose.playwright.yaml` file, but you risk losing your changes every time you do a  `ddev get julienloizelet/ddev-playwright` (unless you delete the `#ddev-generated` line at the beginning of the file).
+You could also edit the value directly in the `docker-compose.playwright.yaml` file, but you risk losing your changes every time you do a  `ddev add-on get julienloizelet/ddev-playwright` (unless you delete the `#ddev-generated` line at the beginning of the file).

 #### `.env` file